Ada-Developers-Academy/daily-curriculum/student_handbook.md

 ### Internship

-Internships will be from March 9th - August 28th.
+Internships will be from FILLMEIN.
 You will spend 35 hours per week at the company and 5 hours back in the classroom.

 ------